ronaldoussoren/pyobjc/docs/api/module-objc.rst

 .. function:: splitSignature(typestring)

-   Split an encoded Objective-C signature string into the encoding strings for seperate types.
+   Split an encoded Objective-C signature string into the encoding strings for separate types.

    :param typestring: an encoded method signature (byte string)
    :return: list of type signatures